 Subsidies continue to remain quite important in the French system.
-Forty percent of the financial means of the Fonds National pour le Developpement des Adductions d'Eau (FNDAE) is spent on sewerage systems and 98 percent is alloted to subsidies for investments (Rudolph and others, 1998).
-Sewerage services are generally not subject to VAT payment; however, municipalities can pay a reduced VAT on sewerage services and at the same time reclaim VAT paid on goods and services bought in.
-Applied rainwater collection and treatment are also under municipal responsibility.
-The resulting costs must be absorved by the general municipal budgets and may not be included in the calculation of sewerage charges.
+40 percent of the financial means of the Fonds National pour le Developpement des Adductions d'Eau (FNDAE) is spent on sewerage systems and 98 percent of it on subsidies for investments (Rudolph and others, 1998).
+Sewerage services are generally not subject to VAT payments; however, municipalities can pay a reduced VAT on sewerage services and at the same time reclaim VAT paid on goods and services bought in.
+As far as applied rainwater collection and treatment is also under municipal responsibility.
+The resulting costs must be carried by the general municipal budgets and may not be included in the calculation of sewerage charges.